harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/owasp-scanner-reference.md

 <br/>
 <br/>

-You can scan your code repositories and ingest results from [OWASP Dependency-Check](https://owasp.org/www-project-dependency-check/).
+You can scan your code repositories using [OWASP Dependency-Check](https://owasp.org/www-project-dependency-check/) and ingest your scan results into Harness STO.

 ## Important notes for running OWASP scans in STO